JensRoland/kegstand/docs/index.md

 user_pool_id = "__USER_POOL_ID__"
 ```

-Then, create a new folder `diary` under `src/api/resources` for our new API resource.
+Then, create a new file `diary.py` under `src/api` for our new API resource.
 The folder structure should now look like this:

 ```shell
 my-service